DavidDerhy/api-docs/source/includes/_introduction.md

 * Number of requests per endpoint/app function/user
  *  e.g. number of transactions - internal/credit card etc.
  *  e.g. number of account checks (get transactions)

-##Approval Process
-We distinguish between two types of applications:

-* So called - "self-serve" applications - the ones you created for yourself to access your own account.
-This kind of applications will automatically get approved.
-You will get a notification about the your application being available in live environment and can start using it immediately
-* The applications that may need an access to a foreign account.
-This type of applications will have to undergo an approval process.
-Before your application will go into the approval process, you will have to sign an additional agreement/contact.
-(Stefan Weiß  do we have something like this already?)
-You will get notified in every step of the approval process.